- The How to Value Stocks Series

 The “Original P/E” column is what Katsenelson uses in the book.
 The “P/E” column is my adjusted number.

-Now, depending on the type of company, a premium or a discount is applied in the actual valuation stage.
+Now, depending on the type of company, a premium or a discount is applied in the valuation stage.
+Rather than just giving

 What this means is that a stock may get extra points for having a better earnings stability and predictability.

-Think of it this way, the earnings visibility of Coca Cola (NYSE:KO) or even Microsoft (NASDAQ:MSFT) is clearer than Salesforce (NYSE:CRM) or a cyclical company such as Caterpillar (NYSE:CAT).
+Think of it this way, the earnings visibility of Coca Cola (KO) or even Microsoft (MSFT) is clearer than Salesforce (CRM) or a cyclical company such as Caterpillar (CAT).

 Principal #3: The Value of Dividends